SiliconLabs/wiseconnect/examples/featured/wlan_throughput/readme.md

 - Simplicity Studio IDE (to be used with Silicon Labs MCU)
 - Keil IDE (to be used with STM32F411RE MCU)
 - [iPerf Application](https://sourceforge.net/projects/iperf2/files/iperf-2.0.8-win.zip/download). iPerf is a tool for active measurements of the maximum achievable bandwidth on IP networks.
-It supports tuning of various parameters related to timing, buffers and protocols (TCP and UDP with IPv4 and IPv6).
+It supports tuning of various parameters related to timing, buffers, and protocols (TCP and UDP with IPv4 and IPv6).
 - [Python Environment](https://www.python.org/downloads/)
 - Serial Terminal - [Docklight](https://docklight.de/)/[Tera Term](https://ttssh2.osdn.jp/index.html.en) (to be used with Keil IDE)